spoonieau/ecudisplay/README.md

 # ecudisplay
-Small demo for reading ECU PID with a Arduino Uno, Can Bus shelid and a I2C 20x4 2004 LCD.
+Small demo for reading ECU PID's with a Arduino Uno, Can Bus shelid and a I2C 20x4 2004 LCD.

 ## Dependencies